It is possible for the description of your datasets to get published in Etsin in several ways:

 - The descriptions of the dataset, its metadata fields, are divided into several tabs

 - Some fields are compulsory and they are marked with an asterisk (*) following the field label.
 It is beneficial to describe your data as thoroughly as possible.
+You cannot save the record unless you have given some information to the fields marked with two asterisks (**).

 - Pressing the '?' button next to any field will open instructions about it.